chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup_AWS.md

 ### Requirements

-1. The location of the two identical clusters is in different cloud provider regions.
+1. Two identical clusters located in different AWS regions.
 1. Amazon S3 access in both regions for Application backup.
 1. Ability to schedule jobs to run backup and restore commands in both clusters.
 We recommend using corn or a similar tool like anacron.